-Jerusalem: Troops searching for three teenagers Israeli says were kidnapped a fortnight ago by Hamas militants, arrested 17 Palestinians in the West Bank overnight, an army spokeswoman said today.
+Jerusalem: Israeli troops searching for three teenagers it says were kidnapped a fortnight ago by Hamas militants, arrested 17 Palestinians in the West Bank overnight, an army spokeswoman said on Wednesday.

-The arrests took place across the West Bank and included two Hamas members of the Palestinian parliament, Palestinian sources said.
+The arrests took place across the West Bank and included a Palestinian MP, she said.

 The latest detentions raised to 371 the number of Palestinians arrested in the two weeks since the teens disappeared from a hitchhiking post in the southern West Bank.

-Of that number, 282 are allied to the Islamist Hamas movement, an army spokesman said.
+Of that number, 282 are allied to the Islamist Hamas movement, an army spokesman told AFP.

 He said soldiers had searched 1,955 locations and raided 64 Hamas institutions.